pjkaufman/Project-X/README.md

 ## **Installation:**

-* Download or clone this repository into the www folder of your apache server
+* Download or clone this repository to anywhere
+* Make sure that Docker and Docker-Compose are installed
+* Run `docker-compose up -d` in the repository directory

 ## **After Installation:**

 * Move database.php to /application/config/database.php from the base directory of this repository
 * Open /application/config/database.php and edit with your database settings
-* Then got to /ApplicationProject1/index.php/setup
-Note: If you do go to the login page, ignore the error and go to the link listed above.